Hypercubed/another_js/README.md

 # Another World JS

-This is a fork of [another_js](https://github.com/cyxx/another_js) written by [@cyxx](https://github.com/cyxx) which adds the following features:

-- sound & music support (using Audio Worklet)
-- touch controls
-- fullscreen support
-- fixes pause bug: resuming would skip time elapsed during pause
-- webpack build

-This is a Javascript (HTML5) port of the game <a href="https://www.mobygames.com/game/out-of-this-world">Another World</a> designed by <a href="http://www.anotherworld.fr/">Eric Chahi</a> with the following features:
+This is a Javascript (HTML5) port of the game <a href="https://www.mobygames.com/game/out-of-this-world">Another World</a> designed by <a href="http://www.anotherworld.fr/">Eric Chahi</a>.

-- switch between Amiga and EGA palettes
-- switch between the original 320x200 and 640x400 resolutions
+- JS fork of the original C++ code (by @cyxx)
-- rewind game play
+- sound & music support (using Audio Worklet) (by @warpdesign)
+- fullscreen support (by @warpdesign)
+- gamepad support
+- menu support

 ![Screenshot Water](screenshot-640.png)

 ## Demo

-The DOS demo version of the game can be played at [warpdesign.github.io/another_js](http://warpdesign.github.io/another_js)
+The DOS demo version of the game can be played at [hhttps://fluffy-treacle-90acf1.netlify.app/](https://fluffy-treacle-90acf1.netlify.app/)

-## Internals

-This port behaves the same as the original executable and interprets the game bytecode.

-The implementation of the 26 opcodes can be found [here](https://github.com/warpdesign/another_js/blob/master/another.js#L71).

 ## Data files

 As the game data files are not freely distributable, you will need to extract and convert your original files.

-This can be done using [extract.py](https://github.com/warpdesign/another_js/blob/master/extract_dos.py).
+This can be done using extract.py.
-The script takes datafiles as input and outputs a .js file to be included in the main .html page.

 For example, the DOS demo data files can be converted with these commands :